 Proud sponsors of St. Leo's Spring Fling & Mimico Party in the Park in June 2017!
 Sandy and Rayissa firmly believe in supporting the communities where are their clients live.
 Since many of our clients live in Mimico we have been actively involved with the Mimico Residents Association and other local events for the last 4+ years.
 We had two of our Mimico events just happen in June of this year.
 We and all those who attended had a ball!
 St. Leo's Elementary School Spring Fling, June 8th, 2017 We have delightfully watched this event grow by leaps and bounds each year we've been a part of it, sponsoring the biggest bouncy castle of the event for a fourth year in a row!
 But we wanted to do more than just pay for the bouncy . . .

-Top 10 tips you may have forgotten to do before your house in Toronto goes up for sale!
+Top 10 tips you may have forgotten to do before your house is for sale in Toronto!
 The last few days before your house in Toronto is officially up for sale can be pretty hectic.
 Here's some tried and true top tips we've put together to help you get your house ready for buyers and open houses!
 1) Toilet seat - Does yours look a bit rough around the edges?
 If it's wood, looks old, stained, cracked, or really cheap, you probably should replace the toilet seat cover.
 This is a pretty easy, inexpensive $30 fix and it makes a fresh impact.
 2) Valuables & ID - Hide it all!
 Out of the house is better, in a safety deposit box or somewhere safe.
-Your money or coins, jewelry, iPads, tablets, laptops, collectibles, and designer . . .
+Your money or coins, jewelry, iPads, tablets, laptops, collectibles, and designer purses . . .

 Have you noticed some of your friends and family starting to make different lifestyle choices?
 Like moving further out of the city to have a bigger house, larger lot, better schools, bunnies in the backyard?
 We have, too.
 And we are featuring just such a find with a house for sale with an easier commute time than from Ajax or Pickering or Milton or Oakville.
 Welcome to 17 Bishop Court.
 While this home recently sold, if you do want to try estate living, we are very familiar with some wonderful pockets of neighborhoods within a 45-60 minute commute to the city, that are available.
 Just call us!
 17 Bishop Court is located in the hamlet of Glen Williams in Halton Hills.
 5 minutes to the GO train in Georgetown with a 60 minute . . .